veg/RASCL/README.md

   - requies version `2.5.41`
 11. `brew install gnu-sed`

-Note: add the `raxml_ng` variable, which corresponds to the full path to the `raxml-ng` executable that was installed, it should look something like: `/usr/path/to/raxml-ng/bin/raxml-ng` to your `config.json` for local runs.
+Note: Change the `raxml_ng` variable within the `config.json`, which corresponds to the full path to the `raxml-ng` executable that was installed, it should look something like: `/usr/path/to/raxml-ng/bin/raxml-ng` for local runs, as well as the `cleaner` variable to either the file containing `linux` (defualt), or to the one with `MBP`, depending on your OS.

 ### Running the analysis